Differentiability of quadratic BSDEs generated by continuous martingales: The Markov property of FBSDEs

-\textit{Proof of Theorem \ref{theorem:Markovproperty}}.
-Existence and uniqueness of the solution of \eqref{BSDEbis} under the hypotheses (H1)-(H3) have been obtained in \cite[Theorems 2.5 and 2.6]{Morlais1}.
-More precisely it is shown in the proof of \cite[Theorem 2.5]{Morlais1} that the solution of a quadratic BSDE can be derived as the limit of solutions of a sequence of BSDEs with Lipschitz generators.
-We follow this proof and begin by relaxing condition (H2).
-Indeed consider the following assumption (H2'). \begin{itemize} \item[(H2')] The generator $f$ is continuous in $(y,z)$ and there exists a predictable process $\eta$ such that $\eta \geq 0$ and $\int_0^T \eta_s dC_s \leq a$, where $a$ is a positive constant.
-Furthermore there exists a constant $\gamma>0$ such that $\nu$-a.e.
+\end{remark} \begin{pf*}{Proof of Theorem \ref{theorem:Markovproperty}} Existence and uniqueness of the solution of~(\ref{BSDEbis}) under the hypotheses (H1)--(H3) have been obtained in \cite{Morlais1}, Theorems~2.5 and~2.6.
+More precisely, it is shown in the proof of \cite{Morlais1}, Theorem~2.5, that the solution of a quadratic BSDE can be derived as the limit of solutions of a sequence of BSDEs with Lipschitz generators.
+We follow this proof and begin by relaxing condition~(H2).
+Indeed, consider the following assumption~(H2$'$) where the generator $f$ does not need to be bounded in $y$ anymore. \begin{longlist}[(H2$'$)] \item[(H2$'$)] The generator $f$ is continuous in $(y,z)$ and there exists a predictable process $\eta$ such that $\eta\geq0$ and $\int _0^T \eta_s \,dC_s \leq a$, where $a$ is a positive constant.
+Furthermore, there exists a constant $\gamma>0$ such that $\nu$-a.e.

-\end{itemize} Assume that one can prove existence of a solution of \eqref{BSDEbis} if $f$ satisfies (H2') instead of (H2).
-Let $f_K$ be the generator $f$ truncated in $Y$ at level $K$ (as in \cite[Lemma 3.1]{Morlais1}).
+\end{longlist} Assume that one can prove existence of a solution of (\ref{BSDEbis}) if $f$ satisfies (H2$'$) instead of (H2).
+Let $f_K$ be the generator $f$ truncated in $Y$ at level $K$ (as in~\cite{Morlais1}, Lemma 3.1).
 More precisely, set $f_K(s,x,m,y,z):=f(s,x,m,\rho(y)_K,z)$ with

-It is shown in \cite[proof of Theorem 2.5, Step 1]{Morlais1} that $f_K$ satisfies (H2').
-Hence by hypothesis there exists a triple of stochastic processes $(Y^{t,x,m}_K,Z^{t,x,m}_K,L^{t,x,m}_K)$ which solves \eqref{BSDEbis} with generator $f_K$.
-Due to a comparison argument and since $f_K$ and $f$ coincide along the sample paths of the solution $(Y^{t,x,m}_K,Z^{t,x,m}_K,L^{t,x,m}_K)$, it also solves \eqref{BSDEbis} with $f$ satisfying (H2).
-As a consequence our proof is finished if we show that \eqref{EqMarkovPropertyQuad} holds for the truncated generator $f_K$ which satisfies (H2').
+It is shown in \cite{Morlais1}, proof of Theorem 2.5, Step 1, that $f_K$ satisfies (H2$'$).
+Hence, by hypothesis, there exists a triple of stochastic processes $(Y^{t,x,m}_K,\allowbreak Z^{t,x,m}_K,L^{t,x,m}_K)$ which solves (\ref{BSDEbis}) with generator~$f_K$.
+With a comparison argument and since $f_K$ and $f$ coincide along the sample paths of the solution $(Y^{t,x,m}_K,Z^{t,x,m}_K,L^{t,x,m}_K)$, it can be shown that the bound of $Y^{t,x,m}_K$ does not depend on $K$, if $K$ is large enough.
+This is why $f_K$ can be replaced by~$f$ which satisfies (H2).
+As a consequence, our proof is finished if we show that~(\ref {EqMarkovPropertyQuad}) holds for the truncated generator $f_K$ which satisfies (H2$'$).

-The next step is to consider a BSDE which is shown in \cite{Morlais1} to be in one to one correspondence with the BSDE \eqref{BSDEbis} and is obtained via an exponential coordinate change.
-We only give a brief survey and refer to \cite[proof of Theorem 2.5, Step 2]{Morlais1} for a complete treatment.
-Setting $U^{t,x,m}:=e^{\kappa Y^{t,x,m}}$ transforms \eqref{BSDEbis} into the following BSDE
+The next step is to consider a BSDE which is shown in \cite{Morlais1} to be in one to one correspondence with the BSDE (\ref{BSDEbis}) and is obtained via an exponential coordinate change.
+We only give a brief survey and refer to \cite{Morlais1}, proof of Theorem 2.5, Step~2, for a complete treatment.
+Setting $U^{t,x,m}:=e^{\kappa Y^{t,x,m}}$ transforms (\ref{BSDEbis}) into the following BSDE:

 We refer to a solution of this BSDE as $(U^{t,x,m},V^{t,x,m},N^{t,x,m})$.
-Since $f_K$ satisfies (H2'), the new generator
+Since $f_K$ satisfies~(H2$'$), the new generator